21-Aleksandra/Qualification_project/README.md

 ##### Backend:

--Added statistics router, controller and service as well as endpoint for summary
+- Added statistics router, controller and service as well as endpoint for summary

 ##### Frontend: